Bird and Exotic Pet Insurance

 What it Covers

 Exotic and bird insurance plans are similar to policies written for dogs and cats.
 They usually cover major health issues such as serious illness, traumatic injuries, and chronic disease.
 More comprehensive policies cover preventative care including diagnostic tests, regular veterinary check-ups, and overnight boarding.
-For mammalian exotics, such as pigs, rats, and ferrets, you might be able to find a policy that covers dental claims, though this might be rare, if not impossible.
+For mammalian exotics, such as pigs, guinea pigs, rats, and ferrets, you might be able to find a policy that covers emergency dental claims.

 Types of Plans that Cover Birds and Exotics

-It may be difficult to find a range of policies that cover your avian or exotic pet.
+It will be difficult to find a range of policies that cover your avian or exotic pet.
 However, Nationwide Insurance covers all sort of pets, including thorough coverage for cats and dogs.
-They are one of few insurers in the United States that cover birds and exotic pets.
+They are the only insurer in the United States that cover birds and exotic pets.
+Their plan is called the Avian and Exotic Pet Plan.
+It covers most birds and a variety of other exotic pets, including guinea pigs, amphibians, reptiles, potbellied pigs and more.

 If you have a bird or exotic pet, you want to make sure that they have a long and happy life, free of suffering and disease.
 To make sure that their healthcare doesn’t jeopardize your financial situation, seek out at healthcare plan suited just for them.
 Your pet chinchilla, ferret, pig, lizard, or parrot will thank you.